rchidana/K8s-SetUp/README.md

 $sudo apt install kubeadm=1.18.0-00 kubelet=1.18.0-00 kubectl=1.18.0-00 -y
 In case you do not want unwanted updates happening
-$sudo apt-mark hold docker kubelet kubeadm kubectl
+$sudo apt-mark hold docker kubelet kubeadm kubectl Verify kubeadm version
+$kubeadm version

+In order to set a unique name for the master node
+$sudo hostnamectl set-hostname master-node

 ```